The Apple of His Eye ... commentary of Psalm 74

-[This verse will literally be fulfilled in the time of the establishment of the millennial kingdom of Heaven.]
+[This Scripture will literally be fulfilled in the time of the establishment of the millennial kingdom of Heaven.]

-The poor and needy will praise thy name!
+The poor and the needy will praise thy name!

 So will it be!
 Amen!

-There is one last thought I have here concerning the poor and the needy.
-In this group of people [the poor and needy] there is within a subset of people who also, are poor in spirit.
+There is one last thought I have here, concerning the poor and the needy.
+In this group of people [the poor and needy] there is a subset of people who also are poor in spirit.

-The Lord Jesus Christ when He was on this earth proclaimed a special promise to those who were poor of spirit.
-The promise is this, that they would inherit the Kingdom of Heaven.
+The Lord Jesus Christ when He was on this earth proclaimed a special promise to those who were poor in spirit.
+The promise is this – that they would inherit the Kingdom of Heaven.